-While it’s obviously that some foods like, cakes and biscuits are bad for our dogs just as they are bad for us too foods that are considered healthy can also affect our dogs in negative ways.
+While it’s obvious that some foods like cakes and biscuits are bad for our dogs, just as they are bad for us too, foods that are considered healthy can also affect our dogs in negative ways.
 So, what about lettuce?
-Can dogs eat lettuce safely and is it good for them?
+Can dogs eat lettuce safely, and is it good for them?

 What is lettuce?

-But with seven main types of lettuce, all with different varieties there’s so many to choose from, there’s no need to stick to only one type.
+With seven main types of lettuce, all with different varieties, there are so many to choose from, there’s no need to stick to only one type.

 - Looseleaf Lettuces

 - Butterhead Lettuces

 - Batavian Lettuces